nijigenerate/nijilive/doc/unity-dll-sdk.md

 - Opaque C handles returned by the SDK.
 - Host treats them as identifiers only and must never dereference/cast them.

+Concrete internal backing:

+- `RendererHandle`:
+  - Public type is `alias RendererHandle = void*`.
+  - Internally points to a `UnityRenderer` object allocated by `njgCreateRenderer`.
+  - `UnityRenderer` stores renderer-level state such as:
+    - puppet list
+    - command buffer
+    - texture callback table
+    - viewport fields and frame sequence
+    - animation players mapped per puppet
+- `PuppetHandle`:
+  - Public type is `alias PuppetHandle = void*`.
+  - Internally points to a loaded `Puppet` object.

+What this is not:

+- Not a graphics API resource handle.
+- Not stable across process restart.
+- Not valid after destroy/unload APIs.

+Ownership summary:

+- Allocated by SDK:
+  - `RendererHandle` from `njgCreateRenderer`
+  - `PuppetHandle` from `njgLoadPuppet`
+- Released by SDK (triggered by host API call):
+  - renderer object via `njgDestroyRenderer`
+  - puppet object via `njgUnloadPuppet`
+- Never released directly by host allocator calls.

 Usage:

 - `RendererHandle`: pass to frame/queue APIs.